dannyc-dev/Building-the-ROP-Chain/README.md

 ![alt text](screenshot/rop11.png)

 Now we just need to set them to zero.
-This is what our exploit now looks like:
+This is what our exploit looks like:

 ![alt text](screenshot/rop12.png)